fredluz/narrative/memory-bank/productContext.md

-# Product Context: QuestLog
+# Product Context: Narrative

 ## 1. Problem Space
 Users often struggle to maintain momentum on long-term goals and connect daily tasks to their larger aspirations.
 Additionally, integrating meaningful self-reflection into a busy schedule can be challenging.
 Existing productivity tools might focus heavily on task management or journaling, but rarely integrate both seamlessly with AI-driven insights.

 ## 2. Solution
-QuestLog provides an integrated platform where users can:
+Narrative provides an integrated platform where users can:
 *   Define high-level goals (Quests).
 *   Break Quests into manageable daily tasks.
 *   Log journal entries (checkups) throughout the day, either manually or automatically generated from AI chat interactions.